 Behaviors can broadcast events in the same way that UIComponents can broadcast events.
-At the root of the behavior event hierarchy is BehaviorEvent that extends jakarta.faces.event.FacesEvent.
-All events that are broadcast by Jakarta Faces behaviors must extend the jakarta.faces.event.BehaviorEvent abstract base class.
+At the root of the behavior event hierarchy is BehaviorEvent that extends jakarta.faces.event.FacesEvent. broadcast by Jakarta Faces behaviors events that are must jakarta.faces.event.BehaviorEvent abstract base class.
 The parameter list for the constructor(s) of this event class must include a UIComponent, which identifies the component from which the event will be broadcast to interested listeners, and a Behavior which identifies the behavior associated with the component.
 The source component can be retrieved from the event object itself by calling getComponent and the behavior can be retrieved by calling getBehavior.
 Additional constructor parameters and/or properties on the event class can be used to relay additional information about the event.